tony-go/snixpc/README.markdown

-> ⚠️: This lldb plugin is under development, there are a few bugs to fix :)
+> ⚠️: This lldb plugin is under development.

 > 👉: Share your feedback [in this issue](https://github.com/tony-go/snixpc/issues/2).